survivejs/webpack-book/manuscript/extending/01_loaders.md

   contextDependencies: [] }
 ```

-The output tells the `result` of the processing, the resource that was processed as a buffer, and other meta information that’s less interesting in this case.
+The output tells the `result` of the processing, the resource that was processed as a buffer, and other meta information.
 This is enough to develop more complicated loaders.

 T> If you want to capture the output to a file, use either `fs.writeFileSync('./output.txt', result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).